gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Please refer to the [User Guide chapter](userguide/cpp.html) for more details.

+### C++ plugin supports Cygwin

+TODO

+### Improved incremental build for C++

+TODO - handles changes to compiler and linker args.
+TODO - does not recompile when linker args change.
+TODO - does not recompile when dependency changes, only when library header file changes.
+TODO - removes stale object and debug files.

+### Specify default JVM arguments for the Application plugin

+TODO

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.